 SRD Chair Michele Babchuk did not reply to my request for clarification – which is understandable as the legal petition had not yet been heard in court.

 Since then, even the petitioner’s lawyer acknowledges there is “no basis” for that lawsuit and Director Anderson was not in a conflict of Interest.
-He claims that his clients were put up to filing the petition, but would not name the real instigator.

 What Was/Is Normal?